pscheid1/TSSG-laravel-musiclibrary/README.md

 have this role assigned to them.
 When you create the group, the band manager will automatically be made a member of the group.
 To add additional members to a group you need to list the groups and select one for edit.
 When a group is open for edit, one of the panels will list all members available to become members.
 Select one or more (Ctrl select) and select update.
-Members listed in the available for membership panel are all members that have a role of musician that are not already members.
+Members listed in the available for membership panel are all members that have a role of musician or substitute musician that are not already members.
 The same process (Ctrl select / update) in the members panel can be used to remove one or more members from the group.
 To change the group leader for a group select a new entry from the group leader drop down.
 When update is selected the new group leader will be assigned and will also be made a member of the group if they are already not one.
-The group leader that was replaced will be removed from the group unless that member is also assigned a role of musician.
+The group leader that was replaced will be removed from the group unless that member is also assigned a role of musician or substitute musician.
 In this case we do not know if the member was assigned to the group as a result of being selected as the group leader or was manually assigned because of their role of musician.
-In this case if member is to be removed from the group it must be done manually, the same as any other gtroup member.
+In this case if the member is to be removed from the group it must be done manually, the same as any other group member.
 Band Managers can be band leaders/members of multiple groups.
 Members can also be members of multiple groups.

-I will add more to this document as we progress with testing.
-For now, I think you will be able to figure out how to accomplish what you want.
-Some of the functionality is somewhat strange.
-I'm sure some of that is do to something on my part but some of it is because I attempted to imitate the operation of version 2 of musicians manger.
-I am interested in what you find as you attempt to use this implementation.
-What you like, don't like, don't understand or can't figure out.
-Please let me know via email, meetings or the wiki.
-In addition to the Events tab, there are some Laravel items that I would like to implement just to learn more about them.
-Pagination is one such item.
-Another that has been requested and can be implemented via bootstrap is column sorting.

-Let me know if you need help with anything.

 ### Unit Testing

 There is extensive testing built into Laravel but at this point it looks like it takes a bit of work to utilize it.
 There is a section titled "Application Testing"